What Are the Different Types of Mortgage Lenders?

 What Type of Lender Is Sammamish Mortgage?

-Sammamish Mortgage is a full service mortgage bank with the best aspects of a streamlined online lender.
+Sammamish Mortgage is a full service mortgage bank with the greatest aspects of a streamlined online lender.
 We have a stellar reputation, an online presence that combines technology and service for a streamlined loan experience, full control of the loan process with in-house underwriting, and access to a wide range of wholesale and correspondent lenders.

-Our non-commissioned Loan Officers have multiple years of experience and have each successfully closed anywhere from several hundred to several thousand loans.
+Our Loan Officers have multiple years of experience and have each successfully closed anywhere from several hundred to several thousand loans.
 They inform and educate our home buyers without hard sales tactics.
 We are committed to being transparent with our rates and fees, which are posted and updated on our website 24/7.

 Frequently Asked Questions: